peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.quatFromAxisAngle(angle, v, vy, vz) <a id='H3DU.Math.quatFromAxisAngle'></a>

-Generates a quaternion from an angle and axis of rotation.
+Generates a quaternion from an angle and <a href="tutorial-glmath.md">axis of rotation</a>.
-(The axis of rotation is a ray that starts at the origin (0,0,0) and points toward a 3D point.)

 #### Parameters

 * `angle` (Type: Array.&lt;Number> | Number)<br>
     The desired angle to rotate in degrees.
 If "v", "vy", and "vz" are omitted, this can instead be a 4-element array giving the axis of rotation as the first three elements, followed by the angle in degrees as the fourth element.
 * `v` (Type: Array.&lt;Number> | Number)<br>
     X-component of the point lying on the axis of rotation.
 If "vy" and "vz" are omitted, this can instead be a 3-element array giving the axis of rotation in x, y, and z, respectively.
-While the axis of rotation points toward the viewer, a positive value means the angle runs in a counterclockwise direction for right-handed coordinate systems and in a clockwise direction for left-handed systems.
-The axis of rotation need not be a unit vector (<a href="H3DU.Math.md#H3DU.Math.vec3norm">"normalized" vector</a> with a length of 1).
 * `vy` (Type: Number)<br>
     Y-component of the point lying on the axis of rotation.
 * `vz` (Type: Number)<br>